Click fraud malware is scary stuff, but it all started from very humble beginnings...

 Click Fraud Malware Detection Software

 Another method that will help you protect your investment and run effective ads is by detecting the PPC click fraud as soon as possible and monitoring the clicks.
-The main objective of software like ClickGUARD is to inspect the clicks and identify doubtful activities.
-The special algorithms will find the crooks and block them so that your ad reaches its targets and provides you with traffic and conversion rates.
+The main objective of software like ClickGUARD is to inspect the clicks and identify doubtful activities, automatically.
+The special algorithms we have built will find the crooks and block them so that your ad reaches its targets and provides you with traffic and conversion rates.